ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/cliques/controller.md

 `yt clickhouse ctl create <alias>`: Create a clique with the specified alias (name).
 The clique's alias must meet the ID requirements, that is, include only Latin characters, digits, and underscores (`_`) and never begin with a digit.
 You can also use `*` in the beginning (however, it would be ignored) and the `-` character.

-Once the command is completed, the `//sys/clickhouse/strawberry/<alias>/speclet` node is created in Cypress to store the clique's configuration.
+Once the command is successfully executed, the `//sys/strawberry/chyt/<alias>/speclet` node is created in Cypress to store the clique's configuration.

-Moreover, in the web interface, the `//sys/clickhouse/strawberry/<alias>` node will now show the current status of the clique, including possible errors preventing the Vanilla operation from running on the clique's instances.
+In the web interface, the `//sys/strawberry/chyt/<alias>` node will now additionally show the current state of the clique, including possible errors preventing the Vanilla operation from running on the clique's instances.

 Cliques are created in an inactive state in which they cannot accept or process queries.
 To activate your clique, first set it up using appropriate commands.